-Details of any PID relevant concomitant medication (antibiotics, corticosteroids, premedication (if used), immunosuppressive or immunomodulatory drugs, blood or any blood product or derivative, IVIG, SCIG other than octanorm taken within 8 weeks before the SCGAM-03 study etc.) must be recorded in the electronic case report form (eCRF).
+Details of any relevant concomitant medication (antibiotics, corticosteroids, premedication (if used), immunosuppressive or immunomodulatory drugs, blood or any blood product or derivative, IVIG other than Octanorm taken after the SCGAM-01 and before the SCGAM-03 study etc.) must be recorded in the electronic case report form (eCRF).
+Prior medication will be inferred from the study data of the main study SCGAM-01.
+For patients with an intermission between the studies SCGAM-01 and SCGAM-03 any additional medications taken in the intervening period are to be recorded.